Plan Your Visit to Gilmore Car Museum

 The convenient location makes this museum a top destination.

-It’s located 20 miles off I-94 and US-131 in Hickory Corners, MI and is centrally located between Kalamazoo, Grand Rapids and Lansing.
+The museums is located 20 miles off I-94 and US-131 in Hickory Corners, MI and is centrally situated between Kalamazoo, Grand Rapids and Lansing.

 Hours and Admission